ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create List of Languages in Master Data

-After receiving a request to add Language Details with the input parameters (code, name, family, native_name and is_active), the system stores the Language Details in the DB
+After receiving a request to add Language Details with the input parameters (code, name, family, native_name and is_active), the system stores the Language Details in the Database

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (3) - Mandatory